wpyoga/merge-shell/README.md

 This utility will exit `MERGE` mode once it sees a line that does not conform to the source line pattern.
 Note that the sourced script must end in `.sh` for the line to be recognized.

 After completing a pass, this utility will look for a `MERGE` line inside the script, and repeat the above actions if it finds any such lines.
 Note that `MERGE` lines found in here-documents and multi-line strings will be recognized as regular `MERGE` lines, so try to escape those lines a bit if you don't want them to be recognized as `MERGE` lines.

+Note that sourced files that are not preceded by the `MERGE` line are not merged into the script.
+This allows you to still use `source` or `.` to read in config files, without change in semantics.

 ## Script Indentation